Stories and news from FortisBC

 Replacing your natural gas furnace is a much bigger investment, but a high-efficiency model can save you a lot of energy—and money, year over year.
 Adding more insulation to your home can further reduce heat loss making it more comfortable on cold winter days.

 To help lower your renovation budget, we offer rebates on high-efficiency natural gas and electricity appliances and equipment as well as insulation and windows.
-But before you undertake any upgrades, check out the eligibility requirements for the rebate you’re applying for.
+Customers with qualifying incomes can apply for natural gas water heater rebates and furnace and boiler rebates.
+Before you undertake any upgrades, check out the eligibility requirements for the rebate you’re applying for.

 7. Have your appliances serviced regularly